alienlebarge/inuit-layout-flexbox/README.md

 This is a **work in progress**.
 Use it at your own risk !

 If you want to help, you are welcome.
+If you see features that made sense to be added, feel free to [open an issue](https://github.com/alienlebarge/inuit-flexbox/issues/new).

 ## Manual